ucbepic/docetl/README.md

 This README provides an overview of Motion's API implementation.
 This system allows for the creation of complex data processing pipelines with customizable map and reduce operations.

+## TODOs
+- [ ] Nit: flexible key handling on dataset creation; users should be able to pass in their own key
+- [ ] Make reducer stateful: decompose Reducer's reduce function into aggregate and merge
+- [ ] Embedding-based fuzzy equality/grouping
+- [ ] Allow traces to be accessed in operators (so one can use raw sources if they want)
+- [ ] Flat map operator
+- [ ] Implement optimizations

 ## Table of Contents

 1. [Overview](#overview)